 To apply, you will need a valid passport with at least three months left before expiry.
 You’ll also need to provide some personal details as well as information about the countries you’re intending to visit.

-The ETIAS travel authorisation is valid for three years and covers all countries in the Schengen Area plus Cyprus, Iceland and Romania.
+The ETIAS travel authorisation is valid for three years (or until your passport expires) and covers all countries in the Schengen Area plus Cyprus.

 If you hold both a UK and an EU passport, you do not need an ETIAS as long as you use your EU passport for entry and exit.